 Conclusion

 So this is how to delete a partition using Diskpart.
 All you have to do is carefully follow the steps and successfully delete any extra partitions on your hard drive.
-However, there are some disadvantages to using the Diskpart feature to delete the partition and that is why we recommend you use 4DDiG Partition Manager and safely delete the partition without wasting your time.
+However, there are some disadvantages to using the Diskpart feature to delete the partition and that is why we recommend you use 4DDiG Partition Manager and safely backup the partition without data loss.

 4DDiG Partition Manager